Showing posts with label Ivy Green. Show all posts

 Helen Keller and her teacher, Anne Sullivan

 I was told the history of Helen Keller and her home, Ivy Green.
-We also bought some candy(5 packages receep cups) and an upside umbrella for it was raining and we didn't want to get wet.
+We also bought candy(five packages in recycled cups) and an upside-down umbrella because it was raining, and we didn't want to get wet.

 Tuesday, June 11, 2019